 An Evaluation Committee will be formed in the summer prior to the beginning of the school year, comprised of members and/or designees of CBDNA, MFA, and NBA, including successful and experienced band directors from disadvantaged communities.
 This committee will evaluate all applications and administer this process.

-Materials will be reviewed by the Evaluation Committee and five finalists will be selected by December 1.
+Materials will be reviewed by the Evaluation Committee and up to five finalists will be selected by October 15.

-An Evaluation Committee will meet in person at the Midwest Clinic to select the final award winner(s).
-The committee will meet on either Tuesday or Wednesday during the Midwest
+An Evaluation Committee will meet via conference call prior to the Midwest Clinic to select the final award winner(s).

 The finalists and national award winner(s) will be announced at the NBA Annual Membership Meeting at the Midwest Clinic, the CBDNA Forum, and the Music for All booth.